basilhendroff/truenas-iocage-rslsync/README.md

 ### Initial Configuration

 `$DATA_PATH` is mounted inside the jail at `/media`.
 Your backups go there.
-Before using the application, point the `Default folder location` and `File download location` to `/media` in the preference settings.
+When configuring the application, point the `Default folder location` and `File download location` to `/media` in the preference settings.

 ## Support and Discussion